LiveFastEatTrashRaccoon/RaccoonForFriendica/README.md

 ## Want to try it?

 Here are some options to install the application on your device.
-The best way to install testing APKs is Obtainium, please insert this repository's URL as a source.
+The easiest way to install testing APKs is [Obtainium](https://github.com/ImranR98/Obtainium), please insert this repository's GitHub URL as a source.

 ```
 https://github.com/LiveFastEatTrashRaccoon/RaccoonForFriendica